CreativeTechGuy/Tooltips/README.md

 <script src="Tooltips.js"></script>
 ```

-If you are using this in a UserScript, copy/paste the code from [Tooltips.min.js](Tooltips.min.js) to the bottom of your script.
+If you are using this in a UserScript, copy/paste the code from [Tooltips.min.js](Tooltips.min.js) to the top of your script.

 ## Basic Usage